-2.3.2 International standards: ILO Social Protection Floors Recommendation, 2012 (No. 202)
+2.3.2.
+International standards: ILO 2012 recommendation 202 on national floors of social protection

-In 2012 the ILO adopted R. 202 on National Floors of Social Protection which provides guidance on establishing comprehensive social protection systems and completes the existing international social security normative framework.
-The Recommendation defines social protection floors as nationally defined sets of basic social security guarantees which secure protection aimed at preventing or alleviating poverty, vulnerability and social exclusion (par 2).
+In 2012 the ILO adopted Recommendation 202 on National Floors of Social Protection which provides guidance on establishing comprehensive social protection systems and completes the existing international social security normative framework.